bitwarden/passwordless-docs/src/guide/frontend/javascript.md

 // plain object
 const signinResponse = await p.signinWithId(123);
 console.log(signinResponse.token); // "verify_xxyyzz"
-console.log(signinResponse.error); // undefined or a problem details object
+console.error(response.error); // undefined or a problem details object
 ```

 If the signin was successful, the `token` has a string value `"verify_xxyyzz"`.
 If the sign-in failed, the `error` property contains the [problem details](../errors.md#problem-details).